 Date Available: Upon completion of interview process.

-Application Procedure: Qualified candidates must apply online at LSU AgCenter Careers (or through Workday for internal candidates) by attaching file(s) containing a curriculum vita, a letter of application, official university transcripts, two letters of reference and a statement describing how diversity would figure into your teaching, research, or extension activities.
+Application Procedure: Qualified candidates must apply online at LSU AgCenter Careers (or through Workday for internal applicants) by attaching file(s) containing a curriculum vita, a letter of application, official university transcripts, and two letters of reference.
 Questions about the online application system should be directed to the HRM Office at 225/578-0324.
 (Paper, faxed, or emailed application materials will not be accepted.)
 In lieu of attaching the letters of reference, they may be sent directly to:

 The Louisiana Cooperative Extension Service is an Equal Opportunity Employer, and applications will be accepted without regard to race, religion, color, sex, national origin, age, or disability.
 Information on Equal Employment can be obtained from the EEO and Civil Rights Coordinator, 103 J. Norman Efferson Hall, LSU AgCenter, Baton Rouge, LA 70803.
 Phone 225.578.2258.
 It is the policy of the Louisiana Cooperative Extension Service to employ only United States citizens or aliens lawfully authorized to work in the United States.

 LSU Agricultural Center is a statewide campus of the LSU System and provides equal opportunities in programs and employment.
-An Equal Opportunity/Affirmative Action Employer.
+An Equal Opportunity Employer.